|

 and bright white shining teeth is singing in ancient Tamil

-written long ago in Sanskrit
+inscribed long ago in Sanskrit on a palm leaf

-More recently, only several thousand years ago
+Recently, only several thousand years ago,

 translated into ancient Tamil, the South Indian language

-which has passed through the more recent ancient dynasties that ruled India:
+which has passed through the more recent ancient dynasties

-The Cholas, the Muslims, Vijayanagar, the Portuguese, the Moghuls, the Dutch, the French and finally the British
+the Dutch, the French and finally the British

 who last and ignorantly burned and destroyed much of the library